da-the-dev/obsidian-notes/Intro to AI/Agent.md

 ![[Pasted image 20231008124454.png]]
 Agent understands the environment via [[Percept|percepts]], and act upon it with actions.

-The behavior of the agent is defined by its agent function (the `?` the diagram).
+The behavior of the agent is defined by its agent function (the `?` in the diagram).